 Speed Accuracy

 The core speed measurement from a modern iPhone's GPS chip is comparable to what a Dragy or RaceBox produces.
 Both use Doppler-derived speed.
 Both have similar precision per individual sample.
-When testing the same run simultaneously, phone apps and dedicated devices typically agree within 0.1 seconds for 0-60 times.
+With sensor fusion blending GPS and accelerometer data, a well-built phone app and a dedicated device now typically agree within a few hundredths of a second on 0-60 times when run side by side.

 Interpolation Between Samples